 - Search bar integrated

 Tilda is another drop-down GTK-based terminal emulator.
-Unlike some others, it focuses on providing an integrated search bar which you can toggle and also lets you customize many things.
+Unlike some others, it focuses on providing an integrated search bar that you can toggle and also lets you customize many things.

-You can also set hotkeys for quick access or a certain action.
-Functionally, it is quite impressive.
+You can also set hotkeys for quick access or a particular action.
+Functionally, it is pretty impressive.
 However, visually, I don’t like how the overlay behaves and does not support drag and drop as well.
 You might give it a try though.